sconetto/msa-docs/msa-docs/docs/interfaces/api-vacation.md

   - Headers

             Location: /vacation/2019/9

   - Body

             {
                 "year": 2019,
                 "month": "september",
                 "number_employees": 3
             }

 - Response 401 (application/json)

   - Body

             {
                 "message": "You're not allowed to perform this action" }

-### Remove a Employee Vacation
+### Remove a Employee Vacation [DELETE]

 You may remove a employee vacation (if you have this permission) using this action.
 It takes a JSON object containing a employee register.
 The employee-vacation object have the following structure.